 Explore More Ancient History Articles

 The Greeks did follow, and they won several victories throughout Thrace, as well as the Battle of Byzantium, which took place in 478 BCE.
 This final victory officially drove the Persians from Europe and removed the threat of Persian invasion.
-The Greco-Persian Wars would continue for another 25 years, but there was never another battle fought on Greek territory between the two sides.
+Wars between the Greek and the Persians would continue for another 25 years, but there was never another battle fought on Greek territory between the two sides.

 While the Battle of Thermopylae has gone down in history as one of the most famous battles in the history of the world, it was really just a small part of a much larger conflict.
-However, the impossible odds the Greeks faced going into the battle combined with the legends surrounding Leonidas and the 300 Spartans has helped turn this battle and its famous last stand into a momentous event in human history.
+However, the impossible odds the Greeks faced going into the battle combined with the legends surrounding Leonidas and the three hundred Spartans has helped turn this battle and its famous last stand into a momentous event in ancient history.
+They became the archetype for the courageous last stand.
+It set an example for free men fighting for their freedom and that of their country.

 READ MORE: The Battle of Yarmouk